ReimuNotMoe/ydotool/README.md

 ## Troubleshooting
 ### Custom keyboard layouts
 Currently, ydotool does not recognize if the user is using a custom keyboard layout.
-In order to comfortably use ydotool alongside a custom keyboard layout, the user should consider attempting to only change the layout per-device.
+In order to comfortably use ydotool alongside a custom keyboard layout, the user could use one of the following fixes/workarounds:

+#### Sway
 In [sway](https://github.com/swaywm/sway), the process is [fairly easy](https://github.com/swaywm/sway/wiki#keyboard-layout).
 Following the instructions there, you would end up with something like:
 ```
 input "16700:8197:DELL_DELL_USB_Keyboard" {